Applied Skills in Ergonomics:

 July 26 - July 29, 2022 | 8:00am - 5:00pm (Richmond, CA)

 COEH Continuing Education continues to monitor for updates on when we may be able to safely resume in-person activities for campus visitors.
 As members of the campus community, COEH-CE is not autonomous in our decision-making, and is subject to UC Office of the President, UC Berkeley, and government guidelines.

 In acknowledgement of continued safety concerns related to COVID-19, the Applied Skills Workshop will be hosted online November 3 - 5, 2021.
 This offering will be limited to learners who have completed the Online Human Factors and Ergonomics training program, or the majority of the program (space pending).

 We look forward to offering open enrollment for the Applied Skills Workshop on July 26 - July 29, 2022.

 At the completion of this activity, the learner will be able to:

-Describe best practices in measuring, analyzing, and interpreting physical exposures in a job
+Measure, analyze, and interpret physical exposures in a job

 Use a case based approach to demonstrate proficiency in the design process